cavehamster/dc22-dc801-party-badge/Readme.md

 ## Programming

+Download the new firmware 2.1 from [here](Firmware/firmware.bin) or see below to compile it yourself.

 To program, hook the USB up to your computer.
 Hold down button B and tap reset.
 It should then show up as a USB stick or hard drive as CRP_DISABLED.
 Delete 'firmware.bin' off the stick.
 Then drag and drop the new 'firmware.bin' onto the stick.
 After it has copied, tap reset to boot to the new code.